MiguelBad/dsa/typescript/readme.md

-practicing typescript by rewriting dsa  from python
+practicing typescript and i prefer coding in bracket syntax